Josep Tarradellas Barcelona–El Prat Airport: Airlines

+Infrastructure

-The airport has 3 runways, two parallel, nominated 06L/24R and 06R/24L (the later opened in 2004), and a cross runway 02/20.
+The airport has 3 runways, two parallels, nominated 06L/24R and 06R/24L (the latter opened in 2004), and a cross runway 02/20.
 There are two terminals: T2, which is the sum of the previous Terminals A, B and C, located on the north side of the airport and T1, on the west side, which opened on 16 June 2009.
 As of 2014 the two terminals had a combined total of 268 check-in counters and 64 boarding gates.
 Operations at the airport are restricted exclusively to Instrument flight rules (IFR) flights, except for sanitary, emergency and government VFR flights.

 A plan for expansion (Plan Barcelona) was completed in 2009, adding a third terminal building (also designed by Ricardo Bofill) and control tower.
 An additional runway (07R/25L) was also built.
 The airport became capable of handling 55 million passengers annually (up from 33 million in 2007).
 The airport expanded in area from 8.45 to 15.33 km2.
 Further expansion was planned to be finished by 2012, with a new satellite terminal to raise capacity to 70 million passengers annually, this is better explained in Terminal T1 section.

-The airport is the subject of a political discussion over management and control between the Generalitat of Catalonia and the Spanish Government, which has involved AENA (airport manager) and various airlines, Iberia and Spanair mainly.
-Part of the controversy is about the benefits that the airport generates, which are used in maintenance and investments in other airports in the network of AENA and government investments in other economic areas.

 Terminals

 Terminal 1

 A new Terminal 1, designed by Ricardo Bofill Taller de Arquitectura was inaugurated on 16 June 2009.
 The airport terminal has an area of 548,000 m2, an aircraft ramp of 600,000 m2, 13,000 new parking spaces and 45 new gates expandable to 60.
 This terminal is also capable of handling large aircraft like the Airbus A380-800 or Boeing 747-8I.

 The terminal handles both Schengen and non-Schengen flights.
-It is split into 5 Modules with Module A handling flights to Madrid, Module B handling Schengen flights, Module C handling Air Nostrum flights, Module D handling non-Schengen European flights and Module E handling non-Schengen non-European flights.
+It is split into 5 modules, with Module A handling flights to Madrid, Module B handling Schengen flights, Module C handling Air Nostrum flights, Module D handling non-Schengen European flights and Module E handling non-Schengen non-European flights.